OpenMoonRay/openmoonray-docs/docs/getting-started/about/arras.md

 # About Arras

-The core of Arras is a system for communicating between processes using messages.
+The core of <span class="define">Arras</span> is a system for communicating between processes using messages.
 It is used to split a program into multiple components, each running in its own process.
 Some of the reasons you might want to do this are:

 - To distribute execution of a program across multiple machines.
 - To isolate components from each other.
 For example, splitting into multiple processes can help with conflicts between compilers or different versions of the same library.
 - To make a program configurable by allowing components to be assembled in different ways.

-A single Arras component (i.e. a process) is called a **computation**.
-An assembly of communicating computations forming a "program" is called a **session**.
+A single Arras component (i.e. a process) is called a <span class="define">computation</span>.
+An assembly of communicating computations forming a "program" is called a <span class="define">session</span>.

 An Arras client communicates with a session using messages : both to provide input data and to collect results.
 Clients can be standalone programs or plugins to applications like Maya or Houdini.